sriramkolli-zennith/DocExt/DEPLOYMENT_GUIDE_TOP3.md

 1. **Test Document Upload:**
    - Upload a new document
    - Check that extraction completes successfully
-   - Verify top 3 values are saved (check database)
+  - Verify top alternatives are saved (check database)

 2. **Test PDF Viewer:**
    - Click on any extracted field